Resilient Infrastructure

 • In calendar year 2023, approximately 98.3 miles of Tier 1 Plus paving projects were completed and placed in service.

-• PG&E Settlement Tier 2 consists of twenty-three Board directed infrastructure projects which are currently in various stages of design and/or construction.
-SPI anticipates completing all these projects using the $20M of Board allocated funding in the 2024-2025 time frame, as originally outlined.
+• PG&E Settlement Tier 2 originally consisted of twenty-three Board directed infrastructure projects.
+On 4/18/2023 the BOS amended this list for a total of twenty-eight projects.
+Of these projects nine were completed between 2021-2024, eleven are in construction, seven are in various stages of design.
+SPI anticipates completing all these projects using the $20M of Board allocated funding in the 2025-2026 time frame, extending the original outline by one year.

 Key milestone update (include relevant metrics, if applicable)